Parks and Recreation

 For one, the game top checkerboard can be used for both chess and checkers.

-In fact, there are also several other games that can be
+In fact, there are also several other games that can be played on an 8 square by 8 square board.

 Read more »